PilzDE/psen_scan/test/acceptance_test_psen_scan.md

 # Acceptance Test PSENscan using Rviz

 ## Prerequisites
-  - Properly configure and start up the PSENscan safety laser scanner.
+  - Properly configure the PSENscan safety laser scanner.
+  - Connect it to power and ethernet.

 ### Test Sequence

+  0. Wait for the PSENscan to be fully powered up.
+The screen should show a coloured ring with text in the middle.

   1. Run
   ```